demisto/content/Packs/CiscoAMP/Integrations/CiscoAMP/README.md

 ### cisco-amp-computer-trajectory-list
 ***
 Provides a list of all activities associated with a particular computer.
-This analogous to the Device Trajectory on the FireAMP console.
+This is analogous to the Device Trajectory on the FireAMP console.

 #### Base Command